Frozen Dog Treats for summer, use all meat not vegetable to reduce obesity

 If you play it ultra-conservative and only feed your dog 25% of its food as dried meat dog treats then for the 22Kg inactive dog in the given example you would replace 25% of 266g of kibble.
 This is equivalent to 66 grams of dry beef jerky or Roo jerky and for the beef jerky example, 66g contains 66 x 60% = 40g of meat protein.

 Protein is the building block of your dog’s cells and organs and muscle tissue, brain tissue GROWTH AND MAINTENENACE.
 If they can’t get all of the protein need from their food they will have a protein deficient where either the body parts miss our or the body starts canalising itself consuming its own protein.

-OR you can look after your dog's health and actually substitute the high proportion grain or vegetables they get in their commercial dog food, for a food their body actually needs, meat.
-However feeding a dog raw meat or wet meat tends to make it much easier for dogs to swiftly eat, and doesnt clean their teeth at all.
-That is why we suggest dry meat dog treats, not wet - at least for feeding as a treat.
+OR you can look after your dog’s health and actually substitute the high proportion of grain or vegetables they get in their commercial dog food, for food their body actually needs meat.
+However feeding a dog raw meat or wet meat tends to make it much easier for dogs to swiftly eat, and doesn’t clean their teeth at all.
+That is why we suggest dry meat dog treats, not wet – at least for feeding as a treat.

 1 Canine and Feline Nutrition (Case, Daristotle et al)